 Barcelona is quite a bike-friendly city.
-The number of bike lanes is always on the increase, and in general drivers are quite conscious and respectful of cyclists, although you find exceptions.
+The number of bike lanes is always on the increase, and in general, drivers are quite conscious and respectful of cyclists, although you find exceptions.

 It is also a city that is plagued by comparatively high levels of air pollution, and even higher noise pollution due to the exceedingly large of obnoxiously loud low-quality scooters and thanks to the population’s obsession with diesel-powered vehicles.

-It therefore makes sense to fight back against this harmful environment by promoting bike usage.
+It, therefore, makes sense to fight back against this harmful environment by promoting bike usage.
 For commuting within Barcelona, I typically use my Brompton 6-speed bicycle.
 Brompton is hands-down the best brand for foldable bikes and you’ll see many Bromptons in Barcelona.

 There are a number of stores selling them including an official Brompton Junction store.
 Folding bikes are ideal as they are easy to store in an apartment and very easy to transport, be it in a car/train for a day trip outside the city, or just carrying it into a store, bank, office etc.

 If you don’t want to buy your own bike, you can rent a bike for specific journeys.
 Many people use the rental services for their daily commute to work or wherever they need to go within the city.
 Many times it’s the fastest means of transport.
-My favorite bike rental service is Scoot, and you can get 1 hour free with the coupon code JEANGALEA.

 Since there are worrying levels of pollution, I would recommend wearing an air filtration mask.
 I use one especially in winter since my nose gets watery in the cold wind and thus the face mask helps eliminate that issue too.
 In summer I don’t really use it much since it gets stuffy, although if I were commuting during the rush hour on a daily basis I would definitely use it all year round.

 To stay safe while cycling, you should use the bike lanes whenever provided.
-Wearing a helmet is not proven to make cycling safer, so I would only recommend it if you’re going to be doing high speed commutes (for example going downhill from the higher parts of the city and not using bike lanes).
+Wearing a helmet is not proven to make cycling safer, so I would only recommend it if you’re going to be doing high-speed commutes (for example going downhill from the higher parts of the city and not using bike lanes).

 You should always quickly check your bike before riding out (brakes, gears and tire pressure).
 Wearing gloves can help you get a better grip during the cold winter weather as well as the summer months when your hands can get sweaty.
-Also make sure to wear bright and reflective clothing during low light conditions and always use lights on your bike to help you stand out as well as light up the road right ahead of you.
+Also, make sure to wear bright and reflective clothing during low light conditions and always use lights on your bike to help you stand out as well as light up the road right ahead of you.

 Make sure you abide by the rules:

 - Bicycles must use cycle lanes, 30 kph zones or routes specifically indicated for this purpose with signage.
-When there are none of these, you may cycle on the road, or on pavements which are 5 metres wide or over, as long as there is 3 m of free space.
+When there are none of these, you may cycle on the road, or on pavements which are 5 meters wide or over, as long as there is 3 m of free space.

 When you share the road with other vehicles, try to use the lanes nearest the pavement.
 You can cycle in the middle of the lane.
 Give sufficient warning before overtaking or changing direction.
 Obey traffic lights and signs, and respect zebra crossings.
 Remember, bicycles are just another type of vehicle.